 The Institute of Medicine Report on Health Professionals and Training calls upon licensing organizations and educators to strengthen health professional training requirements for patient-centered care delivery.
 They endorse a patient-centered care model that depends upon enhanced core communication skills between providers and patients.

 It pays to listen.
 Communications throughout the team and with the client help to deliver improvements in healthcare quality and patient safety.
 Patients are already telling institutions where to improve in their plaintiff depositions in malpractice claims.
 In 71 percent of claims, the most litigious patients saw their attending physician as uncaring.
 25 percent of plaintiffs reported poor delivery of medical information and 13 percent stated poor listening skills from the physician.
 Create a culture focused on open communications to promote better patient outcomes.
-Truly, the improvement to healthcare quality and patient safety starts with a few words.
+Truly, the improvement in healthcare quality and patient safety starts with a few words.